Andrew J. Fox

 Bio

-Andrew Fox is an ESA/AURA astronomer at the Space Telescope Science Institute (STScI) in Baltimore, Maryland, where he serves as the Branch Deputy for the Instrument and Science Support Branch (ISSB) and the chair of the Telescope Time Review Board (TTRB) for JWST.
+Andy Fox is an ESA/AURA astronomer at the Space Telescope Science Institute (STScI) in Baltimore, Maryland and an Associate Research Scientist at the Johns Hopkins University.
 STScI is the scientific home of the Hubble Space Telescope and the James Webb Space Telescope.
-Andrew leads the Milky Way Halo Research Group, which focuses on understanding the Galactic halo and the role it plays in galaxy evolution.
+Andy currently serves as the Branch Deputy for the Instrument and Science Support Branch (ISSB) in the INS Division and is the chair of the Telescope Time Review Board (TTRB) for JWST.
+Andy founded and leads the Milky Way Halo Research Group, which focuses on understanding our home galaxy, particularly by studying its vast atmosphere of interstellar gas.
 Before joining STScI, he worked at the Institute of Astronomy (IoA) in Cambridge, the European Southern Observatory (ESO) in Chile, and the Institut d'Astrophysique de Paris (IAP), and he was a student at the University of Wisconsin-Madison and University College London (UCL).
 More information can be found on his STScI Directory Entry .

 Click for my Resume (pdf) and Publications (pdf)